Shoulder Replacement Specialist in Seattle, WA

 Recovery after a shoulder replacement typically involves one night in the hospital.
 A sling is usually used for the first 4 weeks after shoulder replacement to allow the muscles to heal from surgery.
 Gentle range of motion is started the day after surgery and physical therapy is usually continued for about 2 months after surgery.

 Have More Questions?

-Schedule an appointment with Dr. Fuchs to learn about shoulder arthritis and the various types of treatment used to relieve chronic pain that is often associated with this condition.
+Call (425) 823-4000 to schedule an appointment with Dr. Fuchs, to learn about shoulder arthritis and the various types of treatment used to relieve chronic pain that is often associated with this condition.

 Schedule an appointment online